 10. Putting things right where something has gone wrong

 10.1 Where something has gone wrong the Charity will acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include:
+We will take guidance from the Housing Ombudsman when deciding on appropriate remedies.
+These can include, but shall not be limited to:

 • Apologising.